emberjs/website/source/guides/views/index.md

 ![Todo List](/guides/views/images/todo-list.png)

 The view is responsible for turning a _primitive event_ (a click) into a _semantic event_: delete this todo!
-These semantic events are sent to your application's router, which is responsible for reacting to the event based on the current state of the application.
+These semantic events are first sent up to the controller, or if no method is defined there, your application's router, which is responsible for reacting to the event based on the current state of the application.

 ![Todo List](/guides/views/images/primitive-to-semantic-event.png)